-It doesn’t take much to make fun kids activities with our kids!
-Even though it was a Saturday at home, we were able to learn and enjoy our day, all from one traditional science experiment, Rainbow Celery Science!
+It doesn’t take much to make fun kids activities with our family!
+Even though it was a Saturday at home, we were able to learn, create, and enjoy our day…all from one traditional science experiment, Rainbow Celery Science!

 Materials for Simple Rainbow Celery Science Kids Activity: